isomerpages/moe-aitongsch/_for-parents/Picking Up our Child Before Dismissal.md

 title: Picking Up our Child Before Dismissal
 permalink: /for-parents/picking-up-our-child-before-dismissal/
 description: ""
-variant: markdown
+variant: tiptap
 ---
-Dear Parents / Guardians,
+<p>Dear Parents / Guardians,</p>

-For the safety and security of our students, we seek your understanding and cooperation to adhere to the following should you need to pick up your child/ward from school before the dismissal time of 1.30pm:
+<p>For the safety and security of our students, we seek your understanding
+and cooperation to adhere to the following should you need to pick up your child/ward from school before the dismissal time of 1.15pm:</p>

-1\.
-Sign in at the Security Post for a Visitor Pass.

-2\.
-Proceed to the General Office to inform our counter staff that you are here to pick up your child/ward.

-3\.
-Before leaving the General Office, please ensure you collect the “**Pink Slip**” from our counter staff and submit it to our Security Officer when you sign out at the Security Post and return the Visitor Pass.
-The “**Pink Slip**” is a record for your child/ward to leave the school during school operating hours.
-Our Security Officer will allow your child/ward to leave with you upon your submission of the “**Pink Slip**”.
+<p>The school follows the guidelines provided by MOE with regards to visitor
+management procedures.
+All visitors are to obtain a visitor’s sticker from the security post after scanning the ATS Visitor Management System.
+All visitors are required to produce NRIC or equivalent documents for verification by the Security Officer.</p>
+<p>Visitors are only allowed to enter from Gate C. All visitors should report
+to admin staff at the foyer or General Office (GO) after registration and verification of their identities at the security post.
+All parents are prohibited from going to the classroom, staff room and canteen on their own.</p>
+<p>No visitors are allowed during dismissal from 1315 till 1400 hrs.</p>

-If you have any enquiries, please contact Mr. Ng Lik Yong, Operations Manager at 64547672 or email [ng\_lik\_yong@schools.gov.sg](mailto:ng_lik_yong@schools.gov.sg) .
+<p>If you have any enquiries, please contact Mr. Ng Lik Yong, Operations
+Manager at 64547672 or email ng_lik_yong@schools.gov.sg .</p>

-Thank you for your understanding and cooperation.
+<p>Thank you for your understanding and cooperation.</p>